 All transfer applicants are considered using the same admission requirements and are included in the same selection process.
 If you have attended both international and U.S. colleges or universities, both your international and U.S. courses and grades will be considered.
 You may also be required to demonstrate English proficiency.

-Meeting English Composition Coursework Requirements
+English Proficiency Requirements

 - Check to see if your school is recognized by your country’s Ministry of Education (or the appropriate government agency) or a U.S. accrediting agency.
 The school must be well recognized in order for us to accept any credit.